 British and Finnish researchers analyzed the DNA of about 6,000 people (approximately 1,500 from the U.K. and 4,500 from Finland) who had been followed by epidemiologists since early in their mothers’ pregnancies.
 Genetic variants in 10 different regions of the genome had at least a suggestive link to age at first tooth eruption and/or number of teeth at one year.
 Those SNPs with statistically significant associations with at least one of the traits are shown in the table below.

 Much as has been the case for genetic associations with height, another highly heritable and complex human trait, the variations the researchers linked with teething characteristics explain only a tiny fraction–about 3-4%–of the total variance seen in the population.
 More studies, with larger samples, will be needed in order to identify more SNPs, including those with smaller effect sizes and rare variants.

-Based on the significant SNPs listed above, the authors defined a summary statistic called the “delayed tooth eruption measure,” which is calculated by adding up how many copies of the “delayed” version of each SNP a person carries.
+Based on the significant SNPs found in the study, the authors defined a summary statistic called the “delayed tooth eruption measure,” which is calculated by adding up how many copies of the “delayed” version of each SNP a person carries.
 For women the total possible is 10 (two copies of each of five SNPs).
 Because one of the SNPs is on the X chromosome, for men the total possible is nine.

 Based on the Finnish sample, the researchers calculated that individuals with a delayed tooth eruption measure of eight or more have an average of 1.5 fewer teeth at 12 months of age, and later tooth eruption by 1.1 months, compared to individuals with a score of three or less.